leeyoshinari/performance_monitor/README.md

 # performace_monitor
 Continuously monitor the value of CPU, memory, IO and handle of the specified port in the Linux system.
-According to your need, you can save the monitoring results to the MySQL database.
+You can start or stop monitoring at any time.
+You can save the monitoring results to the MySQL database.
+And plotting them.

 ## Usage
 1. Clone performance_monitor repository